 Finally, we reached the other side, she took another deep breath and said that she was not far from home, and was fine now.
 Together we crossed the street, and we parted I giving the traditional, “goodbye, go with God.”

 As I watched her plod home and enter a gate a couple doors down, I realized that she had been the answer to my prayer, and I to hers.
 “Use me today, Lord.
 Use me here,” is a simple prayer that became one I uttered often during my time in Central Asia.

 Question to consider: How have you seen God work through the simple prayer “Use me today, Lord—use me here”?

 *“This piece was originally published by Thrive Ministry on thriveministry.org/

 connection.
 Thrive is a nonprofit organization that exists to replenish women

 ministering overseas.
 To learn more, visit thriveministry.org.”

-Melissa Meyers is co-editor of The Stir, wife to John, and mother to Malcolm (17) and Emily (14).
+Melissa Meyers is co-editor of The Stir, wife to John, and mother to Malcolm (18) and Emily (15).
 She is a Neonatal Nurse and Creative Writer.
-She is the author of, Beneath the Ancient Dust: Inspirational Stories from Nine Years in Afghanistan.
-At Calvary, she enjoys teaching on Thursday mornings at Renovare.
+She is the author of, Beneath the Ancient Dust: Inspirational Stories from Nine Years in Afghanistan and Mrs. Beaumont and the Christmas Calendar.
 Her hobbies are coffee, reading, and taking long walks.
 She will accept an invitation out for coffee anytime.